elementor/elementor-developers-docs/src/controls/conditional-display.md

 ],
 ```

-But while with `condition` all the terms must met in order to display the control, the advanced `conditions` adds more logical operarator using the new `relation` value.
+However, with the `condition` argument all the terms must be met in order to display the control, while the advanced `conditions` argument allows you to add more logical operators using the new `relation` value.

 ### Term Relations

-Now we can use not only the `and` logical operator but also `or` operator the check relations between terms:
+Now we can use not only the `and` logical operator but also the `or` operator to check the relationship between terms:

 ```php
 'conditions' => [